Through The Fibro Fog

 For me, this maple dip is especially lovely with fresh fruit such as cherries.
 You can also use it more as a sweet sauce to drizzle onto other sweet treats.

-close up of maple coconut dip in a white bowl on a pink plate.
+close up of maple coconut dip in a white bowl on a pink plate next to cherries.

 More sweet treats to enjoy